 Restricted default hangs over Greek bailout

-“The American rating agencies are really making fools out of themselves, rushing to declare a credit default situation,” he said.
+William Engdahl, author of the book "Gods of Money," says that rating agencies are rushing to declare a credit default situation.
+But, he noted, they are not responsible for declaring defaults.“The American rating agencies are really making fools out of themselves, rushing to declare a credit default situation,” he said.
 “They are not the ones who declare credit defaults; the [International Swaps and Derivatives Association] is entrusted with that responsibility.
 And they have not declared such things.
 So I think what we are witnessing here… is really an effect of a large-scale currency war between the two contending currencies for the world’s reserve currency status – the euro and dollar.”